shaman007/shaman007/README.md

 <h1 align="center">Hey, I'm Andrey!</h1>
 <p align="center">
-  🛠️ DevOps Engineer • 🚴‍♂️ Cyclist • 🇨🇿 Based in Brno, CZ
+    DevOps Engineer • Cyclist • 🇨🇿 Brno
 </p>

 ---

-## 🧰 About Me
+## About

-- 💻 I build and maintain self-hosted infrastructure with Kubernetesю
+- I build and maintain self-hosted infrastructure with Kubernetes
-- 🔐 I care about **security**, **performance**, and **resilience**.
+- I care about **security**, **performance**, and **resilience**.
-- 🏡 Running a homelab with mixed x86/ARM Kubernetes nodes.
+- Running a homelab.
-- 📜 Automation enthusiast with experience in Bash, Puppet, and Python scripting.
+- Automation enthusiast with experience in Bash, Puppet, and Python scripting.

 ---